Bob Goodrich: Awards and recognition

-In 2014 Goodrich was on the list of the 500 Most Famous Dallasites Dead or Alive.
-While working as a graphics runner in 1970 for ABC Sports, he along with the stats person, Jerry Kapstein, invented two graphic stats - Time of Possession and Third Down Conversions which have been used for over 40 years.
+In 2014, Goodrich was on the list of the 500 Most Famous Dallasites Dead or Alive.
+While working as a graphics runner in 1970 for ABC Sports, he along with the stats person, Jerry Kapstein, invented two graphic stats—Time of Possession and Third Down Conversions— which have been used for nearly 50 years.

 Goodrich has received 16 Sports Emmy Awards, most recently as a producer for the 1990 Indy 500 coverage, which won the Emmy Award for Outstanding Live Sports Special.
 He also captured two Emmys as a co-producer of ABC’s coverage of the 1982 and 1989 Indianapolis 500.
 Goodrich also received one Emmy each as a producer for ABC’s coverage of the 1984 and 1976 Summer Olympics; one each for coverage of the 1976 and 1980 Winter Olympics; one as a producer for ABC’s NCAA Football series and five as a producer on ABC’s Wide World of Sports (1975, 1976, 1986, 1989 and 1990).

 In addition to the 16 Sports Emmy Awards Goodrich has won, he has also been nominated for 29 additional Sports Emmy Awards, including a 2006 nomination for his work on ESPN College Football.

-Goodrich has been recognized for his accomplishments during his high school football career at Woodrow Wilson High Schoolin Dallas, Texas by being inducted into the Texas Sports High School Hall of Fame in May 2009.
+Goodrich has been recognized for his accomplishments during his high school football career at Woodrow Wilson High Schoolin by being voted a high school All-American and being inducted into the Texas Sports High School Hall of Fame in May 2009.
 Also in 2009, he was inducted into Woodrow Wilson High School’s Hall of Fame in recognition of his excellence as a student as well as his excellence as an athlete and for his lifetime of professional achievements.